 - Applied Research Systems ARS Holding N.V.* v.
 Cell Genesys, Inc. & Transkaryotic Therapies, Inc. (D. Mass.).
 Trial counsel for ARS (a subsidiary of Merck-Serono).
 In a district-court review of an interference decision regarding endogenous gene activation and a related infringement action, obtained a decision that excluded nearly all of Cell Genesys’s evidence.
 That led to our client favorably settling its infringement case against TKT.

 Background and Credentials

-Mr. Nielsen received his law degree cum laude from the University of Notre Dame Law School in 1999, where he was a member of the appellate moot court team, and an articles editor for the Notre Dame Journal of Law, Ethics & Public Policy.
-He received his bachelor of science degree in biological sciences from the University of Notre Dame in 1996.
+Mr. Nielsen received his law degree, cum laude, from the University of Notre Dame Law School in 1999, where he was a member of the appellate moot court team, and an articles editor for the Notre Dame Journal of Law, Ethics & Public Policy.
+He received his B.S. degree in biological sciences from the University of Notre Dame in 1996.